briansimiyuj/doctor-appointment-app/README.md

   2. Wrap the Booking page with the BookingContext provider as the parent component
   3. Create a Doctor Details component and mount it on Booking page
     a.
 Create a Doctor image component and mount it on Doctor Details component
+    b.
+Create a Doctor info component and mount it on Doctor Details component
+        i.
+Provide doctor name with a verified icon